MaaAssistantArknights/maa-cli/maa-cli/docs/en-US/config.md

 ```

 The `condition` field is used to determine whether the variant should be used,
-and the `params` field of matched variant will be merged into the parameters of the task.
+and the `params` field of the matched variant will be merged into the parameters of the task.

 **Note**: If the `filename` field is a relative path, it will be relative to `$MAA_CONFIG_DIR/infrast`.
-Besides, the custom infrastructure plan file will not be read by `maa-cli` but `MaaCore`.
-So the format of the file must be `JSON` and time period defined in the file will not be used to select the corresponding sub-plan.
+Besides, the custom infrastructure plan file will not be read by `maa-cli` but MaaCore.
+So the format of the file must be `JSON` and the time period defined in the file will not be used to select the corresponding sub-plan.
 So you must specify the `plan_index` field in the parameters of the task to use the correct infrastructure plan in the corresponding time period.
 This will ensure that the correct infrastructure plan is used in the appropriate time period.

 Besides of `Time` condition, there are also `DateTime`, `Weekday`, `DayMod` conditions.
 `DateTime` condition is used to specify a specific date-time period,
 `Weekday` condition is used to specify some days in a week,
-detail about `DayMod`, see below example of multi-day infrastructure plan
+`DayMod` condition is similar to `Weekday`, but the period can be specified by `divisor` and `remainder`.

 ```toml
 [[tasks]]